 - Wild/sustainably-caught fish

 - Natural sweeteners: real maple syrup (toss that Aunt Jemima stuff!), coconut sugar, raw honey.

 - Good fats: avocado, coconut milk, coconut oil, organic extra virgin olive oil, avocado oil.

 - Organic (raw) nuts, seeds, and air-popped popcorn.

 - Organic whole grains like brown rice and brown rice or quinoa pasta.

 - If food is packaged, it should be made with as few ingredients as possible and with ingredients you can pronounce!

 What are Not Real Foods?

-• Bread and other bakery items that have five million ingredients.
+- Bread and other bakery items that have five million ingredients.
 Bread doesn’t need all of those ingredients.
-I encourage you to steer clear of white bread.
-If you love bread, find a local baker that uses real and whole grain ingredients.
+I encourage you to steer clear of white bread because it will spike your blood sugar and it lacks nutrients.
+If you love bread, find a local baker that uses real and whole-grain ingredients.